What is the birth control shot?

 To get the shot’s full birth control powers, you have to remember to get a new shot every 12-13 weeks.
 That’s about every 3 months, or 4 times a year.
 Most of the time, a doctor or a nurse must give you the shot.
 So you have to make an appointment at a health center, and then remember to go to the appointment.
-But you also may be able to get shots at the health center to bring home and give yourself.
+But you also may be able to get a supply of shots at the health center to bring home and give yourself.
 You can use our birth control app to keep track of when you need to get your next shot, and any upcoming shot appointments.

 You can start using the birth control shot whenever you want.
 If you get your first shot within the first 7 days after the start of your period, you’re protected from pregnancy right away.
 If you get it at any other time in your cycle, you need to use another form of birth control (like a condom) for the first week after getting the shot.

 After your first shot, it’s all about remembering when to get your follow-up shots.
 Here are some tips to make sure you stay on top of it:

 - Use our birth control reminder app or set an alarm on your phone.